-You need a lottery and gaming licence from the City of St. Catharines before you can host a lottery or raffle game.
+You need a lottery license from the City of St. Catharines before you can host a lottery.

-If this is the first time that your organization will be applying for a lottery licence, then an eligibility review has to be conducted before a licence can be issued.
+If this is the first time that your organization will be applying for a lottery license, an eligibility review has to be conducted before a license can be issued.
 Please refer to the Eligibility section below for more details.

-Please contact us for information about submitting a lottery licence application.
+Please contact us for information about submitting a lottery license application.

 Raffle lottery application process |